Energy and Green Building Incentives

 What are the benefits of building green?

 Incorporating sustainable design practices into the development process offers numerous environmental, economic, health and community benefits.
 The obvious environmental benefits include conserving natural resources, improving air and water quality, reducing solid waste, and enhancing and protecting ecosystems and biodiversity.
 Moreover, the health and community benefits of green building involve improving air, thermal and acoustic environments, enhancing occupant comfort and health, minimizing strain on local infrastructure, and contributing to the overall quality of life.
-Importantly, there is a growing body of research demonstrating the economic benefits associated with green building; including reducing operating costs, enhancing asset value and profits, improving employee productivity and satisfaction, and optimizing life-cycle economic performance.
+There is a growing body of research demonstrating the economic benefits associated with green building, including reducing operating costs, enhancing asset value and profits, improving employee productivity and satisfaction, and optimizing life-cycle economic performance.